MYTHIK-blip/kairoscope/docs/CADENCE.md

 6.  **Push to Remote:**
     ```bash
-    git push origin main
+    git push origin master
     ```

-### B. Release & Tagging Cycle
+### C. Release & Tagging Cycle

 Follow these steps when creating a new project release.
-This should only be done when `main` is stable and ready.
+This should only be done when `master` is stable and ready.

 1.  **Create Annotated Tag:**
     *   Use the Medallion convention.
     ```bash
     # Example for a Silver release
-    git tag -a v0.2.0-silver -m "Silver v0.2 Release: Advanced policy engine and SLSA/SBOM integration."
+    git tag -a v0.2.0-silver -m "🥈 Silver v0.2 Release: Advanced policy engine and SLSA/SBOM integration."
     ```

 2.  **Push Tag to Remote:**